AmuRambod/Rock-Paper-Scisors/plans.md

 ## Experiments for feature branch

  - [ ] Adding a modal for displaying the winner and the final score instead of an alert window.

+ - [ ] Add the emoji to the winner status in modal